lukeed/taskr/docs/README.md

 > Search the registry for new plugins by ["fly" keyword](https://www.npmjs.com/browse/keyword/fly).

+> Fly plugins only support ES5 syntax by default.
+To use or write ES6/ES7 plugins, install (fly-esnext)[https://github.com/lukeed/fly-esnext].

 Plugins are node modules that export at least one default method.
 This method runs when a new Fly instance is created and is bound to the current Fly instance.

 ```js